Parallel-NetCDF/E3SM-IO/mpi_io_test/README.md

     ```
       % module swap craype-haswell craype-mic-knl
     ```
-  * A PnetCDF library built for KNL nodes is available in `/global/u2/w/wkliao/PnetCDF/1.10.0`.
+  * A PnetCDF library built for KNL nodes is available on Cori in `/global/u2/w/wkliao/PnetCDF/1.10.0.KNL`.

 * Example data decomposition file:
-  * Three median-scale decomposition files are included, which store the data access patterns in form of offset-length pairs.
+  * Three decomposition files in NetCDF format are provided, which store the data access patterns in form of offset-length pairs.
     * `48602x72_512p_D1.nc`, `48602x72_512p_D2.nc` and `48602x72_512p_D3.nc`
-    * The input file name `48602x72_512p_D3.nc` explains the global array of size 48602x72 (in Fortran dimension order), decomposition done among 512 processes, and pattern 3.
+    * The file name `48602x72_512p_D3.nc` explains the global array of size 48602x72 (in Fortran dimension order), decomposition done among 512 processes, and pattern 3.
 The file header can be shown using command `ncdump -h`.
       ```